Last updated:

 (also known as diffuse-type giant cell tumor; formerly, PVNS)

-Diffuse TGCT usually affects the large joints; the tumor is widespread (diffuse) and affects the entire joint.
-In most instances, only one joint is involved (monoarticular disease).
-The knee is most often affected, followed by the hip.
-The ankle, elbow or shoulder can also be affected.
+Diffuse TGCT usually affects a large joint; the tumor is widespread (diffuse) and affects the entire or most of the joint.
+TGCT is a monoarticular disease, meaning only one joint is involved.
+The knee is most often affected, followed by the ankle and hip.
+The elbow or shoulder can also be affected.
 In rare instances, the two joints that connect the jaw bones to the skull (temporomandibular joints) or the joints that connect vertebrae together (spinal facet joints) can be affected.

 Diffuse TGCT can progress to cause arthritic damage and degeneration to the joint and damage to the surrounding cartilage and bone.
 If untreated, diffuse TGCT can potentially cause chronic, debilitating disease and significant functional impairment of the affected joint.
-Surgery is the main form of treatment, but the disease often recurs.
+Surgery is the main form of initial treatment, but the disease often recurs.
+With the discovery of drug options, the initial treatment may not always be surgery if the disease cannot be removed in its entirety.
+More often, drug options are used following recurrence or when patients have high risk of recurrence or morbidity (complications or consequences) from surgery.
+In asymptomatic patients, an active surveillance approach may be taken due to the high recurrence rate.
+Active surveillance includes MRIs to monitor disease and evaluation of symptoms.

 Localized TGCT